LesleyLai/blog/src/pages/index.md

 # Home

 Welcome to Lesley Lai's personal website!
-I like to write various topics such as coding, computer graphics, programming languages, compilers, and math.
+I like to write various topics such as computer graphics, programming languages, compilers, and math.

-This site contains my blog and portfolio.
+This site contains my blog, notes, and a portfolio of personal projects.